chaudhary1337/chaudhary1337.github.io/TryHackMe/YearOfTheRabbit.md

 2. Run a gobuster scan
 3. Run a nmap scan

 1. Website is the deafault apache website.
 Let's see if anything looks off.
-So the `css` is usually in the website, as seen from the [actual default page]().
+So the `css` is usually in the website, as seen from the `actual default page`.
 Here, its from `/assets/style.css`.

 2. Gobuster also shows the same assets folder